RaspberryPiFoundation/sense-hat-curriculum/en-GB/wheres-the-treasure/index.md

 #Introduction:  { .intro}

-In this project you will use the joystick and LED Matrix on the Sense HAT to predict to play a memory game.
+In this project you will use the joystick and LED Matrix on the Sense HAT to play a memory game.
 The Sense HAT will show a gold coin and you have to remember where it was and use the joystick to find the hidden treasure.

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/79ac6a377d?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>